On compact uniformly recurrent subgroups: Abstract

 \section{Abstract}

+Let a group $\Gamma$ act on a paracompact, locally compact, Hausdorff space $M$ by homeomorphisms and let $2^M$ denote the set of closed subsets of $M$.
+We endow $2^M$ with the Chabauty topology, which is compact and admits a natural $\Gamma$-action by homeomorphisms.
+We show that for every minimal $\Gamma$-invariant closed subset $\calY$ of $2^M$ consisting of compact sets, the union $\bigcup \calY\subset M$ has compact closure.

-Let $G$ be a locally compact group.
-We show that every compact uniformly recurrent subgroup is contained in a compact normal subgroup.
-This generalizes a result of U\v{s}akov on compact subgroups with a cocompact normalizer.
+As an application, we deduce that every compact uniformly recurrent subgroup of a locally compact group is contained in a compact normal subgroup.
+This generalizes a result of U\v{s}akov on compact subgroups whose normalizer is compact.